GhorbaniF/PUMA-phenotypic-aging/README.md

 ```

 ## Installation

 Clone this repository:

 ```bash
 git clone https://github.com/GhorbaniF/PUMA-phenotypic-aging.git
 cd PUMA-phenotypic-aging
 ```

-Install the required R packages before running the pipeline.
+Install the required R packages before running the analysis.

 ## Required R packages

-The pipeline requires the following R packages:
+The analysis requires the following core R packages:

-- dplyr
-- fgsea
-- ggplot2
-- gridExtra
+- `dplyr`
-- ppcor
+- `fgsea`
-- readxl
+- `ggplot2`
-- reshape2
+- `ppcor`
-- viridis
+- `tidyr`

+The pipeline was developed and tested using **R 4.2.1**.

 ## Usage

 The PUMA workflow is implemented in five sequential analysis steps corresponding to the numbered directories above.

-The pipeline was developed and tested using R 4.2.1.
-Before running the pipeline:
+Before running the analysis:

 - Update the input and output file paths as needed.
-- If running on an HPC cluster, load the appropriate R module (if required).
+- If running on an HPC cluster, load the appropriate R module if required.

 ## Running the analysis